Last Updated on April 24, 2023 by Dave Schoenbeck

 - Objection: “We’re not ready to decide.
 Check back later.”

-- Say this: “I’d be happy to follow up at a later date.
+- Say this: “I’d be happy to follow up later.
 Let’s get a meeting on the calendar for X days from now.
 Are you available at the same time?”

 - Sometimes the timing is an issue, but you can still win over these clients by being persistent yet not pushy.
-If you wait to schedule another meeting, they’ll likely forget about you.
+They’ll likely forget about you if you wait to schedule another meeting.
 So don’t get off the phone until you have a follow-up scheduled.

 - Objection: “We already have another vendor.”